Time Team

+Series overview

 Team members

-A team of archaeologists, usually led by Mick Aston or Francis Pryor (the latter usually heading Bronze Age and Iron Age digs), including field archaeologist Phil Harding, congregate at a site, usually in Britain.
-The original Time Team line-up from 1994 has changed over the years.
+A team of archaeologists, usually led by Mick Aston or Francis Pryor (the latter usually heading Bronze Age and Iron Age digs), and including field archaeologist Phil Harding, congregate at a site, usually in Britain.
+The original Time Team line-up from 1994 changed over the years.
 Historian and archivist Robin Bush was a regular in the first nine series, having been involved with the programme through his long friendship with Aston.
 Architectural historian Beric Morley featured in ten episodes between 1995 and 2002.
-In 2005, Carenza Lewis left to pursue other interests.
-She was replaced by Helen Geake, Anglo-Saxon specialist.
-The regular team also included: Stewart Ainsworth, landscape investigator; John Gater and Chris Gaffney, archaeological geophysicists; Henry Chapman, surveyor; and Victor Ambrus, illustrator.
+In 2005, Carenza Lewis left to pursue other interests and was replaced by Helen Geake, an Anglo-Saxon specialist.
+The regular team also included Stewart Ainsworth, landscape investigator; John Gater and Chris Gaffney, archaeological geophysicists; Henry Chapman, surveyor; and Victor Ambrus, illustrator.

 The team was supplemented by experts appropriate for the period and type of site.
-Guy de la Bédoyère has often been present for Roman digs, as well as those involving the Second World War such as D-Day and aircraft (such as the Spitfire).
+Guy de la Bédoyère has often been present for Roman digs, as well as those involving the Second World War (such as D-Day), and aircraft (such as the Spitfire).
 Architectural historian Jonathan Foyle has appeared in episodes relating to excavations of country estates.
 Paul Blinkhorn (pottery), Mark Corney (coins), Carl Thorpe (pottery), and Jackie McKinley (bones) have appeared from time to time.
-Mick ‘the dig’ Worthington, an excavator in the early series, occasionally returned as a dendrochronologist, whereupon he was dubbed 'Mick the twig'.
-Osteoarcheologist Margaret Cox often assisted with forensic archaeology, mainly between 1998–2005.
-Other specialists who appeared from time to time include historian Bettany Hughes, archaeologist Gustav Milne, East of England specialist Ben Robinson, and David S. Neal, expert on Roman mosaics.
-Local historians also joined in when appropriate.
+Mick 'the dig' Worthington, an excavator in the early series, occasionally returned as a dendrochronologist, whereupon he was dubbed 'Mick the twig'.
+Osteoarcheologist Margaret Cox often assisted with forensic archaeology, mainly between 1998 and 2005.
+Other specialists who appeared from time to time include historian Bettany Hughes, archaeologist Gustav Milne, East of England specialist Ben Robinson, architectural historian Richard K. Morriss, and David S. Neal, expert on Roman mosaics.
+Local historians also joined in.

-In February 2012, it was announced that Aston had left the show due to format changes.
+In February 2012, it was announced that Aston had left the show because of format changes.
 The disputed changes included hiring anthropologist Mary-Ann Ochota as a co-presenter, dispensing with other archaeologists and what he thought were plans to "cut down the informative stuff about the archaeology".
 "The time had come to leave.
 I never made any money out of it, but a lot of my soul went into it.
 I feel really, really angry about it," he told British Archaeology magazine.
 Time Team producer Tim Taylor released a statement in response to the news reports saying "His concerns are of great importance to me.
-We have addressed some of them" and that "you’ve not heard the last of Mick on Time Team".
+We have addressed some of them" and that "you've not heard the last of Mick on Time Team".

 Regular team members in later years included archaeologist Neil Holbrook, Roman coins specialist Philippa Walton, and historian Sam Newton.
-Younger members of Time Team who made regular appearances include: Jenni Butterworth, Raksha Dave, Kerry Ely, Brigid Gallagher, Rob Hedge, Katie Hirst, Alex Langlands, Cassie Newland, Ian Powlesland, Alice Roberts, Faye Simpson, Barney Sloane, Tracey Smith, and Matt Williams.
+Younger members of Time Team who made regular appearances include Jenni Butterworth, Raksha Dave, Kerry Ely, Brigid Gallagher, Rob Hedge, Katie Hirst, Alex Langlands, Cassie Newland, Ian Powlesland, Alice Roberts, Faye Simpson, Barney Sloane, Tracey Smith, and Matt Williams.